srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     download ~/certificates/certs/azure-iot-test-only.root.ca.cert.pem
     ```

+### Task 2: Configurate your DPS to trust the root certificate

-1. Navigate to the **Device Provisioning Service** (DPS) named `AZ-220-DPS-{YOUR-ID}` within the Azure portal.
+1. Navigate to your **Device Provisioning Service** (DPS) named `AZ-220-DPS-_{YOUR-ID}_` within the Azure portal.

-1. On the **Device Provisioning Service** blade, click the **Certificates** link under the **Settings** section.
+2. On the left side of the **Device Provisioning Service** blade, in the **Settings** section, click the **Certificates** link.

-1. On the **Certificates** pane, click the **Add** button at the top to start process of uploading the x.509 CA Certificate to the DPS service.
+3. On the **Certificates** pane, click the **Add** button at the top to start process of uploading the x.509 CA Certificate to the DPS service.

-1. On the **Add Certificate** pane, select the x.509 CA Certificate file in the **Certificate .pem or .cer file** upload field.
-This is the `azure-iot-test-only.root.ca.cert.pem` CA Certificate that was just downloaded.

-1. Enter a logical name for the _Root CA Certificate_ into the **Certificate Name** field.
-For example, `root-ca-cert`
+5. On the **Add Certificate** pane, for **Certificate Name**, enter a logical name for the _Root CA Certificate_ into the field.
+For example, `root-ca-cert`.

-    This name could be the same as the name of the certificate file, or something different.
+    [!NOTE] This name could be the same as the name of the certificate file, or something different.
 This is a logical name that has no correlation to the _Common Name_ within the x.509 CA Certificate.

+4. For the **Certificate .pem or .cer file.** upload field, select the `azure-iot-test-only.root.ca.cert.pem` CA Certificate that you just downloaded.

-1. Click **Save**.
+6. Click **Save**.

-1. Once the x.509 CA Certificate has been uploaded, the **Certificates** pane will display the certificate with the **Status** of **Unverified**.
+    Once the x.509 CA Certificate has been uploaded, the _Certificates_ pane will display the certificate with the _Status_ of _Unverified_.
 Before this CA Certificate can be used to authenticate devices to DPS, you will need to verify **Proof of Possession** of the certificate.

-1. To start the process of verifying **Proof of Possession** of the certificate, click on the **CA Certificate** that was just uploaded to open the **Certificate Details** pane for it.
+7. To start the process of verifying **Proof of Possession** of the certificate, click on the **CA Certificate** that was just uploaded to open the **Certificate Details** pane for it.

-1. On the **Certificate Details** pane, click on the **Generate Verification Code** button.
+8. On the **Certificate Details** pane, click on the **Generate Verification Code** button.
+(You may need to scroll to see it.)

-1. Copy the newly generated **Verification Code** that is displayed above the _Generate_ button.
+9. Copy the newly generated **Verification Code** that is displayed above the _Generate Verification Code_ button.
+The button to the right of the _Verification Code_ textbox will do this for you.

-    > [!NOTE] You will need to leave the **Certificate Details** pane **Open** while you generate the Verification Certificate.
-If you close the pane, you will invalidate the Verification Code and will need to generate a new one.

-1. Open the **Azure Cloud Shell**, if it's not still open from earlier, and navigate to the `~/certificates` directory.

-1. **Proof of Possession** of the CA Certificate is provided to DPS by uploading a certificate generated from the CA Certificate with the **Validate Code** that was just generated within DPS.
+    _Proof of Possession_ of the CA certificate is provided to DPS by uploading a certificate generated from the CA certificate with the verifcation code that was just generated within DPS.
 This is how you provide proof that you actually own the CA Certificate.

+    > [!IMPORTANT] You will need to leave the **Certificate Details** pane open while you generate the verification certificate.
+If you close the pane, you will invalidate the verification code, and will need to generate a new one.

+10. Open the **Azure Cloud Shell**, if it's not still open from earlier, and navigate to the `~/certificates` directory.

-    Run the following command, passing in the **Verification Code**, to create the **Verification Certificate**:
+11. Run the following command, passing in your copied verification code, to create the verification certificate:

     ```sh
     ./certGen.sh create_verification_certificate <verification-code>